 Today, the Hôtel des Abbés de Cluny is at the same time close to and quite different from how it looked in the Middle Ages.
 On the one hand, its facades and roofings benefitted from high-quality restoration work in the 19th century, scrupulously led by Albert Lenoir in accordance with original provisions.
 On the other hand, the urban materials that once formed the structure have now disappeared following the work of Baron Haussmann, which significantly modified the perception of this remarkable example of civil medieval architecture, an “urban jewel” as Prosper Mérimée once called it.

-Du 1er mars à mi-juillet 2018, le musée de Cluny s’éclipse pour mieux vous accueillir ensuite.
+Du 1er mars au 14 juillet 2018, le musée de Cluny s’éclipse pour mieux vous accueillir ensuite.

-From the 1st of March until mid july 2018, the musée de Cluny is closed for construction works.
+From the 1st of March until the 14th of July 2018, the musée de Cluny is closed for construction works.